sandblizzard/relayer/README.md

 - [ ] Implement PR flow
 - [x] Implement account verification
 - [ ] Integrate with bounty program
+- [x] Post status about create_bounty to the issue/PR
 - [ ] Deploy executable with terraform or pulumi
+- [ ] Be able to change payer address
+- [ ] Add web server for hosting dapp
 - [ ] (Implement JPEG module for creation of new NFT JPEGS)